SquircleCode/Cpp_File_Manager/README.md

+#Future Plans
+Trying to make a command line IDE

 # Cpp File Manager

 A simple collection of scripts that saves time and does the boring stuff while doing lab assignments.